-A Guide to Making a Medical Negligence Claim
+How to make a Medical Negligence Claim

 However, sometimes things do go wrong.
 Accidents and mistakes can happen for several reasons including surgical errors, a lack of clinical knowledge, or inadequate staffing levels at an underfunded hospital.

-If you have suffered due to medical negligence you are entitled to compensation.
+If you have suffered due to Medical Negligence you are entitled to compensation.

-Below is a brief guide as to how to bring a clinical negligence claim.
+Below is a brief guide as to how to make a clinical negligence claim.
 It is worth noting that each claim is unique and that this guide is intended purely as an outline of the process and should not be taken as legal advice.

 If you are considering making a medical negligence claim and have any further questions or would like to discuss the particulars of your case, it is recommended that you consult a solicitor.

 How do I make a complaint?